Octoshark/pvkii/README.md

 Pirates, Vikings, and Knights II
 ==============

-This repository is for submitting bugs and issues for the Source game Pirates, Vikings, &amp; Knights II. (http://store.steampowered.com/app/17570)
+This repository is for submitting bugs and issues for the Source game [Pirates, Vikings, &amp; Knights II](http://store.steampowered.com/app/17570).

-If you have a more general problem or a gameplay question, please use the [Help and Support forums](http://steamcommunity.com/app/17570/discussions/1/) instead, or join our Discord at https://discord.gg/pvkii.
+If you have a more general problem or a gameplay question, please use the [Help and Support forums](http://steamcommunity.com/app/17570/discussions/1/) instead, or join our [Discord](https://discord.gg/pvkii).

 Conduct
 -------